FindMySchool LogoFindMySchool

 The college is also anchored in Greater Manchester civic life.
 It presents itself as a town-centre provider drawing students from across the area, and it actively signposts practical travel routes, including bus services and Metrolink options, rather than assuming students live nearby.

 This is a post-16 provider, so the headline performance indicators here are A-level outcomes.
-On FindMySchool’s rankings (based on official outcomes data), the college is ranked 1,495th in England for A-level performance and 5th locally (Oldham).
-This sits in line with the middle 35% of schools in England (25th to 60th percentile), which is a solid, mainstream performance profile rather than a highly selective outlier.
+On FindMySchool's rankings (based on official outcomes data), the college is ranked 1,176th in England for A-level performance and 3rd locally (Oldham).
+This sits around the middle of the national distribution, which is a solid, mainstream performance profile rather than a highly selective outlier.

 Grades add important context.: